koto-bank/kocaptcha/README.md

 A simple CAPTCHA service with a single API endpoint at `/new` that will give you a JSON output of `md5` (the md5 of the answer) and `url` (the captcha image).
 Captchas expire after five minutes and delete themselves.

-The files are stored in the captchas directory, which is deleted on exist.
+The files are stored in the captchas directory, which is deleted on exit.

 The only dependency seems to be fontconfig to find fonts, which can be set with the `KOCAPTCHA_FONT_FAMILY` environmental variable.